 LEAP Program – Learning Everyday, Achieving Potential

 The LEAP Program at ESBCHS meets the needs of students who have physical, intellectual, communication or multiple exceptionalities.
 Individualized special education programming and/or services are developed to help each student achieve their potential.

-a well-rounded educational program.
+The LEAP program focuses on the core areas of Communication, Literacy and Numeracy.
+In addition to the core subject work, students will also be exposed to curriculum from Music, Art, Science and Social Studies to provide a well-rounded educational program.
 Students in the LEAP program will be registered in appropriate complementary courses in an inclusive setting.
 The final core element of this program is to provide each student with the opportunity to develop life and work skills that will assist in their transition to the community after high school.

 WORKS Program – Work Occupation Recreation Knowledge & Skills